peterampazzo/dtu-02805-website/src/content/network-1.md

 To evaluate how interconnected the nodes of the network are, the average clustering coefficient is calculated.
 With a low value of 0.122, it indicates that on average the collaborators of an artist do not necessarily collaborate between them.
 In fact, 45% of the nodes in the network collaborate with artists that do not collaborate between them.
-To understand if there is a relation with the degree, we can plot them together and analyse their correlation:
+To understand if there is a relation with the degree, we can plot them together and analyse the correlation.

 <img src="../images/corr_clustcoef.png" width="75%" />

-There is not a clear correlation between the two (correlation coefficient = 0.11).
+The visualization shows no clear correlation between the two (correlation coefficient = 0.11).
 However, the graph shows that the highest clustering coefficient happens at degrees below 15.
+Indicating that when an artists is well connected to other artists (high degree) most of these artists will tend to not collaborate.
 The clustering coefficient was also examined for each genre but no significant pattern was found.

 ### Centrality

 To measure the centrality of the graph we can use the betweenness centrality.
 It is based on the network shortest paths and captures how much a given node is in-between others.
-To understand it a bit better, we can observe the top most central artists where among we can find:
+To understand it a bit better som of the most central artists are listed below.

 | Artist         | Betw.
 Centrality | Degree | Popularity |    Genre    |
 | -------------- | :--------------: | :----: | :--------: | :---------: |